-At constant exchange rates, net sales in DKSH's largest country, Thailand, increased by a low-single-digit as compared to the previous year.
-Net sales in the Greater China region declined substantially due to the exit of the Healthcare business in China.
-Net sales in the Malaysia/Singapore region rose, mainly due to the acquisition of the consumer goods distribution business of Auric Pacific.
-The rest of Asia Pacific grew well, especially due to high demand for our services in the Indochina region and in Indonesia.
+At constant exchange rates, net sales in DKSH's largest country, Thailand, decreased by a high-single-digit due to lockdowns, shop closures and a collapse of tourism.
+Net sales in the Greater China region declined by a low double-digit, as the market environment in Hong Kong was exceptionally challenging.
+Net sales in the Malaysia/Singapore region increased slightly at constant exchanges.
+The rest of Asia Pacific grew by a double-digit, especially due to high demand for our services in the Indochina region and in Indonesia as well as acquisitions in Australia and New Zealand.